psrdotcom/api-best-practices/README.md

    - /pets/anyof: Add a pet (either a cat or a dog)
    - /shapes/oneof: Create a shape (either a rectangle or circle with strict validation)
    - /products/allof: Create a product that must satisfy all schema requirements
+   - /offsetitems: Get a paginated list of items using offset pagination
-   - /items: Get a paginated list of items
+   - /cursoritems: Get a paginated list of items using cursor pagination
    - /laptops/{laptop_id}: Get laptop details with configurable verbosity level
    - /laptops: List laptops with pagination and verbosity control